RelayChain/relay-docs/docs/faq/swap-zero.md

 ## How to swap ZERO to RELAY

 Go to the page https://app.relaychain.com/#/relay-sale
-It's a 2 step process:
-- Approve the swap request
+It's a 2 step process: Approve the swap request, then do the swap.
-- Do the swap

 1. Make sure that your wallet is connected and you are on the chain you want to swap your ZERO to RELAY.
 <img alt="Picture" src={useBaseUrl('/img/faqs/swapZero-02.png')} />